|The Canada Immigration Investor category - Investment immigration with permanent residence in Canada|

 Instead of investing the full amount of $800,000.00, the investor will have the opportunity of contracting a loan with an authorized bank.
 The lump sum amount is expected to be approximately $180,000.00 CAD to cover for the interests and administrative expenses to set up the loan.

 The Canadian immigration authorities announced that effective July 1st, 2011, they limit the federal investor applications to 700 per year.
-This limit has already been reached and the program will be opened again on July 1st 2012.
-This limit does not apply to the Quebec investor program.
+This limit has already been reached and the program will be opened again in 2014.

 The federal Investor class is set for any province in Canada except Quebec.
-See the Quebec investor program for further information.
+See the Quebec investor program for further information on this program.

 You may complete our evaluation form and we will return to you with additional information within 24 hours.